kubernetes/enhancements/keps/sig-cli/2299-kustomize-plugin-composition/README.md

 Composition has similar capabilities to Kustomization.

-The key difference for security is that it executes plugins automatically (no alpha flag required) and does not require them to be installed in advance / out of band.
+The key difference for security is that it does not require plugins to be installed in advance / out of band.
 This difference is key to the user experience, and it does decrease user awareness of exactly what is being executed.
 As such, it must be made clear to users that Compositions are not inherently secure and that they should only build Compositions they trust.